 - Deionized Heavy or Distilled Water

-- 1 Tablespoon Organic Coconut Oil from Plant Therapy
+- 1 Tbs.
+Organic Coconut Oil from Plant Therapy

-- 10 drops of Essential Oils - we have a few of our favorite scent combinations below
+- 10 drops Essential Oils - we have a few of our favorite scent combinations below

 Fill an 8-ounce foamer bottle with distilled water, but leave 1" from the fill line.
-Add castile soap, organic coconut oil, then essential oils.
+Add Castile soap, organic coconut oil, then essential oils.
 Place the lid on tightly and shake.
-And, you're done.
-Easy Peasy.
+Done.
+Easy peasy.

 Essential Oil Scents